 In 1996, Bicton Park in Devon hosted one of Noel Edmonds' strangest of ventures.
 'Gotchaland' was a theme park based around the 'Noel's House Party' segment where celebrities were pranked by Noel.

 The mascot was the well-known 'Phibber'...what do you mean you've never heard of him?!

 The frog appeared in Series 9 of 'Noel's House Party' and Noel perhaps thought his green chum could bring as much success as his pink and yellow friend...he didn't!

-The park featured a soft play area, called 'Phibber's Phamily Tree', and two mini golf courses entertained both the young and old.
+The park featured a soft play area, called 'Phibber's Phamily Tree', two mini golf courses and a train line to enjoy to scenery.